 The Red Lion Freehouse (East Chisenbury, Wiltshire, SN9 6AQ; tel.
 01980 671124) is open from Wednesday to Sunday.
 You can find opening times and PDFs of menus on the Red Lion’s website.
 The Troutbeck Guest House has five individually styled guestrooms and is also operated by Guy and Brittany Manning.

-Stuart Forster, the author of this article, was shortlisted for the Travel Blogger/Vlogger of the Year and Trade Feature Writer of the Year at the 2019 Travel Media Awards.
+Stuart Forster, the author of this article, is an award-winning food and travel writer.
+He was shortlisted for the Travel Blogger/Vlogger of the Year and Trade Feature Writer of the Year at the 2019 Travel Media Awards.

 The images illustrating this post are by Why Eye Photography, based in the North East of England and available for commissions worldwide.